Civlac/SRWLED-Wiki/Audio-Input-Options.md

 ### Pins Used
 On the ESP32, the ADC pin used is pin 36 (also known as VP), while the ESP8266 uses A0.

+### Squelch
+The volume reactive routines (starting with a single *), support a squelch or background noise suppression.
+This can be configured near the bottom of the LED Settings page.